Bodyless Block Propagation: TPS Fully Scalable Blockchain with Pre-Validation: Introduction

+An intuitive but naïve way to improve TPS is to enlarge the block size so that each block can carry more transactions.
+But large blocks decelerate their propagation on the network, thereby compromising the blockchain's security and integrity \cite{blocksecurity}.
 Fig. \ref{BBPidea}(a) illustrates the time spent in block propagation.
-In Fig. \ref{BBPidea}(a), Node0 is the miner that has mined a block, and it is propagating the block to all other nodes over several communication hops.
-To fend off invalid blocks, each node must verify the received block before forwarding it to the neighbor nodes.
+In Fig. \ref{BBPidea}(a), Node 0 is the miner that has mined a block and propagated the block to all other nodes over several communication hops.
+To fend off invalid blocks, each node must verify the received block before forwarding it to neighbor nodes.
 Thus, block propagation time consists primarily of block validation time and block transmission time on the network.

 Accordingly, we can accelerate block propagation by decreasing i) block transmission time and ii) block validation time.
-To lower Bitcoin's block transmission time, the Bitcoin Improvement Proposal (BIP) 152 proposes to propagate compact blocks in place of full blocks.
-In compact blocks, transaction hashes replace the transactions in full blocks \cite{compact}, thereby compressing the block size.
-If a node receives a compact block and does not have the transactions corresponding to specific transaction hashes, the node needs to request the missing transactions from other nodes.
-In situations where the transactions at different nodes are vastly different, the needed transactions for validation at a node may often be missing, triggering the time-consuming request-response process and retarding block propagation.
-Notably, while BIP152 may work in Bitcoin, it does not work in Ethereum because the inter-block interval in Ethereum is so short that the transaction differences between nodes are quite substantial---the transactions in a new block may not have time to propagate to all nodes yet by the time the new block is born\footnote{Section \ref{measurement} of this paper provides an experimental evidence to the failure of compact block in Ethereum.}.
+To lower block transmission time, Bitcoin Improvement Proposal (BIP) 152 proposed to propagate compact blocks in place of full blocks.
+In compact blocks, transaction hashes replace the transactions as in full blocks \cite{compact,hcb}, thereby compressing the block size.
+If a node receives a compact block and cannot locate some transactions corresponding to the transaction hashes from its local transaction pool, the node needs to request the missing transactions from other nodes.
+In situations where the transactions at different nodes' transaction pools differentiate vastly, there is a high probability of the time-consuming request-response process and retarding block propagation.
+Notably, while compact block works well in Bitcoin, it performs poorly in Ethereum because the shorter inter-block interval in Ethereum leads to substantial transaction differences among different nodes' transaction pools.
+The transactions in a new block may not have time to propagate to all nodes yet by the time the new block is born\footnote{Section \ref{measurement} of this paper provides experimental evidence to the failure of compact block in Ethereum.}.